Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 ## Hardware

 An ad-hoc arrangement.
 Wiring sensors to ADC1-ADC3 see source code.
+RH measurement cannot be very accurate, for a multitude of reasons (resistor tolerances, fluctuating supply voltage, inadequate ADCs, inaccurate temperature compensation).

 Wiring ESP8266 to Pico (all other pins not connected):

 * Pin 1 - GND